-At Acropolium, scaling is one of the solutions we offer as a part of the development package or a standalone service.
-While it’s generally a necessary step for the product after its validation, the scaling strategy and process will vary based on the given product type, your business needs, budget, and other factors.
+At Acropolium, scaling is one of the solutions we offer as a part of the outsourcing/outstaffing development package or a standalone service.
+While it’s generally a necessary step for the product after its validation, the scaling strategy and process will vary based on the given product type, your company’s needs, budget, and other factors.

-Software product scalability is the quality of the product to manage the growing requests and demands from any given number of users flexibly.
+Scalability in software engineering is the quality of the product to manage the growing requests and demands from any given number of users flexibly.
 Simply put, it’s the ability of software to respond to changing needs whenever they occur, regardless of their volume.

-Take a scuba diving application as an example.
+Now, when you understand the scalable software meaning, let’s take a scuba diving application as an example.

 You’ve hired the best team that built the app, tested all the features with real users, and launched it.
 Since the software is user-friendly and solves scuba divers’ problems fast, it attracts new users and, as a result, receives more data to operate.